This article is an excerpt from our Sefer

 A Biblical or Rabbinical obligation?
-There are opinions which say that there is a Biblical obligation to hear Parshas Parah.
+There are opinions who say that there is a Biblical obligation to hear Parshas Parah.
 [Many Poskim however argue and rule there is no Biblical obligation to hear Parshas Para.]

 Making sure to be with a Minyan for Parshas Parah: Being that the reading of Parah is a Biblical obligation [according to some Poskim], it is required that one arrange to be in an area that has a Minyan for that Shabbos.

 If no Minyan is available: If a Minyan is not present on Shabbos for the reading of Parshas Parah, the portion is nevertheless to be read [without a blessing] with its proper tune.